EdgarAgekyan/Schmidt-Samoa_Encryption/README.md

-# Schmidt-Samoa_Encryption
 This program implements an asymmetric sorting algorithm using the Schmidt-Samoa (SS) algorithm.
+This program will generate two keys, a public key, and a private key.
+Anyone can use the public key to encrypt their file.
+However, only the private key can be used to decrypt the file.
+The purpose of the public key is to encrypt a message in a way so that only the private key can decrypt it.
+To create the executables, run the make file by using make clean then make all.
+The keygen executable creates the public and private keys.
+The menu can be shown with the different options by typing "./keygen -h".
+The encrypt executable encrypts the data using the public key and the menu can be received by running "./encrypt -h".
+The decrypt executable decrypts the data using the private key.
+The menu for this can be run with "./decrypt.h".